3 Differences Between Rainbow Babies & Sunshine Babies That Parents Need To Know

 Every pregnancy and birth is accompanied by its own set of challenges.
 But for some parents, previous loss can make going through another pregnancy particularly trying.
 In these cases, it's helpful to know the differences between rainbow babies and sunshine babies.
-Because sometimes, the expectant moms of rainbow babies may face hidden troubles.
+Because sometimes, the expectant parents of rainbow babies may face hidden troubles.

 Every parent has to work hard at the task of raising a child.
-But it's helpful to remember that, for parents of rainbow babies, all of the work that comes with raising a baby often includes some difficult feelings about love, loss, and new life.
+But it's helpful to remember that, for parents of sunshine and rainbow babies, all of the work that comes with raising a baby often includes some difficult feelings about love, loss, and new life as well.

 Diana Spalding, midwife, pediatric nurse, founder of Gathered Birth, author of The Motherly Guide to Becoming Mama: Redefining the Pregnancy, Birth, and Postpartum Journey